top of page

 SHOES

 Tennis shoes or trainers are fine.
 Work shoes are fine, as are boots.
-Sandals are fine for wear but not practical for the work site.
+Sandals are fine for wear but not practical in the clinic for the work site.

 TEMPERATURE